Facts About Yeti Crabs, Hydrothermal Vents, and Cold Seeps

 - Information about Kiwa tyleri from National Geographic

 - Discovery of Kiwa puravida from the Nature journal

 - Facts about hydrothermal vents from the NOAA (National Atmospheric and Oceanic Administration) website

 - Information about cold seeps and the organisms that live around them from NOAA

-- A new species of yeti crab discovered around the Australian-Antarctic Ridge from the Journal of Crustacean Biology, Oxford University Press
+- A species of yeti crab has been discovered around the Australian-Antarctic Ridge: a report from the Journal of Crustacean Biology, Oxford University Press

 © 2012 Linda Crampton